icanalesm/tstat/README.md

 ## Requirements

-In order to build `tstat`, the alsa-lib and libX11 header files are required.
+In order to build `tstat`, libX11, alsa-lib and libpulse are required.

 ## Installation